TotalGriffLock/opnsense-plugin-phpipamagent/README.md

 configctl service restart webgui
 ```
 ## Usage
-Create the scan agent in phpIpam's Administration menu
+Create the scan agent in phpIPAM's Administration menu

 Navigate to Services -> phpIPAM Agent -> Configuration in the OPNsense menu

 Fill out your Agent Code from phpIPAM, and all your database settings.
 Click Save and click Run one-off discovery.
 This will test the database connection out and check the agent code is valid.

 Assign some subnets to this agent in phpIPAM

 Create some cron jobs in OPNsense to run regular scans at System -> Settings -> Cron.
 The commands to add are "Run an IPAM discovery task" and "Run an IPAM update task"